Registration Sangoshthi 2025

 From Craft to Care: Developing Sustainable Weighted Blanket for Stress Management and Well-being - Sandeep Kidile AI in Craft Preservation: Varanasi's Soft Stone Jali Work & Mauritius’ Ship Model Craft - Himesh Baboolall

-Craft Tourism: A bibliometric Analysis of Trends, Themes & Future Directions- Abhishek Choudhary Crafting Decentralization: A Layered Framework for Bamboo-Based Livelihoods (Five Case Studies in Frugal Innovation, Pedagogy, and Production Ecosystems) - Antik Mallick
+Craft Tourism: A bibliometric Analysis of Trends, Themes & Future Directions- Dr. Abhishek Choudhary Crafting Decentralization: A Layered Framework for Bamboo-Based Livelihoods (Five Case Studies in Frugal Innovation, Pedagogy, and Production Ecosystems) - Antik Mallick

 4:00 – 4:30 pm Tea Break

-4:30 – 6:00 pm Sangoshthi: Interactive Session with Young Artisan Entrepreneurs Future of Craft: Addressing Contemporary Needs & Future Opportunities.
-Led by Prof. (Dr.) Toolika Gupta, Director IICD, Jaipur.
+4:30 – 6:00 pm Sangoshthi: Interactive Session with Young Artisan

 6:00 – 7:00 pm Exhibition walk around.
 Winding up.